Lochnivar/ashverse/world-building/master-timeline.md

 ## The Final Image of The Ashes (1939)

-A Fairfax (now in his 70s, living on the Sequoyah lease-land that is no longer his) and a Meade (U.S. Navy captain, East Coast) stand on opposite sides of the continent reading the same newspaper headline:
+A Fairfax (now in his 70s, living on the Sequoyah lease-land that is no longer his) and a Haskell (U.S. Navy captain, East Coast) stand on opposite sides of the continent reading the same newspaper headline:

 **"GERMANY INVADES POLAND"**